The Sisters Grimm (TV series)

 The Sisters Grimm is an American animated television series based on Michael Buckley's novel of the same name.
 The first season premiered on October 3, 2025.
+The second season will premiere on October 2, 2026.

 Premise

 Two orphaned sisters navigate a town full of people torn straight from fantasy and fairy tales, confronting heroes and villains alike, while investigating the mystery of their missing parents.